 - Write a letter to your local paper expressing your view.
 Lots of people who don’t use social media, read The Walden Local, The Dunmow Broadcast and The Saffron Walden Reporter;

-- Join our Facebook page by clicking the ‘like’ button and join in with the online debate.
+- Join our Facebook page and join in with the online debate.
 We have vibrant regular discussion and it helps to generate ideas and make sure they are swiftly fed back to councillors;

 - Contact your local councillor or R4U representative by filling out the contact form here;

 - Set up your own local residents group -meet in the pub, or village hall, or someone’s kitchen, talk about the issues that matter to you and start telling other folk about it.
 If you’d like some support in getting started (and some handy materials to help) email firstname.lastname@example.org.